galexrt/k8s-vagrant-multi-node/README.md

 but will probably be configurable by environment variables in the future.

 ## Quickstart
-To start with the defaults master and two workers, run the following:
+To start with the defaults, 1x master and 2x workers, run the following:
 ```
 $ make up -j 3
 $ kubectl get componentstatus